ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 #### The bottom line

-The bottomline is: at all times as you are writing Ruby, you should be thinking: **What class of object do I have to work with?** **What methods am I allowed to call on this kind of object?** Then, the syntax itself is simple — `my_object.cool_method`.
+The bottomline is — at all times as you are writing Ruby, you should be thinking: "What **class of object** do I have to work with?
+What **methods does _this_ class have** available?"
+Then, the syntax itself is simple — `my_object.cool_method`.

 ## Arguments are inputs